ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ---

 copyright:
-  years: 2014, 2018
+  years: 2014, 2019
-lastupdated: "2018-11-30"
+lastupdated: "2019-02-05"

 ---
-{:new_window: target="_blank"}
+{:new_window: target="_blank"}_
 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:codeblock: .codeblock}
+{:pre: .pre}

 # Managing Snapshots
+{: #managingSnapshots}

 ## Creating a Snapshot schedule

 You decide how often and when you want to create a point-in-time reference of your storage volume with Snapshot schedules.
 You can have a maximum of 50 snapshots per storage volume.
 Schedules are managed through the **Storage** > **{{site.data.keyword.blockstorageshort}}** tab of the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.

 Before you can set up your initial schedule, you must first purchase snapshot space if you didn't purchase it during the initial provisioning of the storage volume.
+For more information, see [Ordering Snapshots](/docs/infrastructure/BlockStorage?topic=BlockStorage-orderingsnapshots).
 {:important}

 ### Adding a Snapshot schedule
+{: #addingschedule}

 Snapshots schedules can be set up for hourly, daily, and weekly intervals, each with a distinct retention cycle.
 The maximum limit of snapshots is 50 per storage volume, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots.